cbush/beehive/README.md

 Processes child nodes in order.
 Logical OR of the child nodes.

 - Stops processing and returns SUCCESS if any child returned SUCCESS.
 - Stops processing and returns RUNNING if any child returned RUNNING.
+If you pass in the same `TreeState` instance to the next `tree.process()` call, the tree will resume at this node.
 - Returns FAILURE if no child returned SUCCESS or RUNNING.

 ## Decorators